Founder of TelaDietitian, acquired by Teladoc Health (NYSE: TDOC)

 Why did you decide to pursue a career in nutrition?

-While in law school, I was always helping friends with nutrition and realized that it was such a huge passion of mine that I added it to my career path.
+While in law school, I was always helping family and friends with nutrition and realized that it was such a huge passion of mine that I added it to my career path.
 I enjoy the science based approach to nutrition and understanding how diet can prevent and treat different clinical conditions.

 How did you become passionate about healthy eating?